docker/docs/docker-for-mac/osxfs.md

 HFS+ or APFS with case-sensitivity.
 See the
 [APFS FAQ](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/APFS_Guide/FAQ/FAQ.html).

-We do not recommend reformatting your root partition as some Mac software relies on case-insensitivity to function.
+Reformatting your root partition is not recommended as some Mac software relies on case-insensitivity to function.

 ### Access control